zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL unguided - OSS PaaS and DevOps.md

 #### Task to complete

--   Use a remote desktop client (RDP) application to connect to your Lab VM.
+- Use a remote desktop client (RDP) application to connect to your Lab VM

-*Exit criteria*
+#### Exit criteria

--   You have an open RDP connection to your Lab VM.
+- You have an open RDP connection to your Lab VM

-### Task 2: Connect to your Lab VM
+### Task 2: Grant permissions to Docker

 In this task, you will grant permissions to the demouser account to access the Unix socket needed to communicate with the Docker engine.

 #### Task to complete

 - Execute a command to grant permissions to Docker for the current user:
   - sudo usermod -a -G docker $USER

-*Exit criteria*
+#### Exit criteria

 - You can successfully run the following:
   - docker run hello-world

 ### Task 3: Integrate GitHub into VS Code